 It’s easy to assume that “going short” a stock is like buying low and selling high in reverse.
 This may be true in principle.
 But when it comes to the IRS, long and short positions are treated differently.

-So if you short a stock in October 2016 and buy to cover a year later on October 2, 2017, your actual sale date occurs after your buy date.
-It might be any day between October 3 to October 5, 2017—whichever date your purchase settles.
+So if you sell a stock short in October 2019 and buy to cover over a year later on November 10, 2020, your actual sale date occurs after your buy date.
+Your acquisition date is November 10 and the sale date is November 12, when the purchase settles.

 Why might you be receiving payments rather than dividends?
 If you buy a stock in a margin account, your broker can lend your shares to another investor who wants to short the stock.
-Although you are long, you are no longer on record as the “owner” of that stock if someone else shorts it.
-If your stock pays dividends, the investor who is short the stock must compensate you by “paying” the amount of the dividends you are entitled to receive (see figure 1).
-Hence, you are receiving a substitute payment in lieu of the dividend.
+Although you’re long, you’re no longer on record as the “owner” of that stock if someone else shorts it.
+If your stock pays dividends, the investor who’s short the stock must compensate you by “paying” the amount of the dividends you’re entitled to receive.

-In a cash account, the shares you purchase cannot be loaned out to short sellers, so you won't need to worry about substitute payments.
+In a cash account, the shares you purchase can’t be loaned out to short sellers, so you won’t need to worry about substitute payments.
 In a cash account, your dividends will be dividends.

-Now, if you happen to be the short seller, you can deduct your payments (dividend short charges) to the original owner as long as you held your position for at least 46 days.
-If you closed your position within 45 days or less, you will have to add the amount of your dividend short charge to your buy-to-cover price.
+And if you happen to be the short seller?
+You can deduct your payments (dividend short charges) to the original owner as long as you held your position for at least 46 days.
+If you closed your position within 45 days or less, you’ll have to add the amount of your dividend short charge to your buy-to-cover price.
 (Here’s more information about short selling.)

-For example, let’s suppose you short stock ABC at $40 a share.
-ABC pays a dividend of $1, an amount that you end up paying to the original stock owner.
-A month and a half later, stock ABC trades down to $30 a share and you buy to cover for a $10 profit.
-Because you held your short position for less than 46 days, you are unable to deduct your $1 payment on an itemized return.
-Instead, you can ask your broker to increase your cost so that your buy-to-cover price is now $31, for a profit of $9 instead of $10.
+For example, suppose you short stock XYZ at $100 per share.
+XYZ pays a dividend of $1, an amount that you end up paying to the original stock owner.
+A month and a half later, XYZ trades down to $90 per share and you buy to cover for a $10 profit.
+Because you held your short position for less than 46 days, you’re unable to deduct your $1 payment on an itemized return.
+Instead, you can ask your broker to increase your cost basis so that your buy-to-cover price is now $91, for a profit of $9 instead of $10.

-Bear in mind that your broker will not increase your basis unless you request it.
+Bear in mind that your broker typically won’t increase your cost basis unless you request it.
 So if you plan on doing so, be sure to inform your broker right away.
 It beats having to amend your tax form.

-Because index options are marked-to-market (MTM) on a daily basis, as is the case with all Section 1256 contracts, both realized and unrealized gains and losses will be reported at the end of the year.
-Unlike regular securities, whose realized gains and losses are reported on Form 8949, these contracts require a typical investor to file a Form 6781.
+As is the case with all Section 1256 contracts, both realized and unrealized gains and losses will be reported at the end of the year.
+Unlike regular securities, whose realized gains and losses are reported on Form 8949, these contracts require a typical investor to file Form 6781.

-Year end tax planning can be a complicated and difficult matter to deal with, especially considering the many demands on your time around the holidays.
-No; tax planning is not exactly a lot of fun.
-But you don’t want to make mistakes that might complicate things for the next year come tax time.
-Perhaps the best advice is to consult a tax professional ... long before the year ends.
+Year-end tax planning can be complicated and difficult, especially considering the many demands on your time around the holidays.
+No, tax planning isn’t exactly a lot of fun.
+But you don’t want to make mistakes that might complicate things down the road.
+Tie up those loose ends.

 TD Ameritrade does not provide tax advice.
 We suggest you consult with a tax-planning professional with regard to your personal circumstances.